datanav/docs/configuration.rst

 Pipes
 =====

-A pipe is a *quad* consisting of a :ref:`source <source_section>`, :ref:`transform <transform_section>`, :ref:`sink <sink_section>` and :ref:`datasync task <task_section>`.
+A pipe is a *quad* consisting of a :ref:`source <source_section>`, :ref:`transform <transform_section>`, :ref:`sink <sink_section>` and a :ref:`pump <pump_section>`.
-The task "pumps" data in the form of entities from the source to the sink at regular or scheduled intervals.
+The pump "pumps" data in the form of entities from the source to the sink at regular or scheduled intervals.
 A chain of transforms can be placed in between the source and the sink, so that entities are transformed on their way to the sink.

 The configuration of a pipe has two forms; one *complete* form and one *short hand* form.
 Let's describe the *complete* form first and :ref:`revisit <pipes_revisited>` the *short hand* form after describing the various sinks and sources